jlparkI/xGPR/docs/tuning_tutorial.rst

 method, addressed under experimental tuning methods on the main page of the docs).
 Our prefered method is this:::

-  hparams, niter, best_score, scores = my_model.tune_hyperparams_crude_grid(my_dataset,
+  hparams, niter, best_score, scores = my_model.tune_hyperparams_crude_bayes(my_dataset,
                                      random_seed = 123,
-                                     bounds = None, n_gridpoints = 30,
+                                     bounds = None, max_bayes_iter = 30,
-                                     n_pts_per_dim = 10, subsample = 1)
+                                     bayes_tol = 1e-1, n_pts_per_dim = 10,
+                                     n_cycles = 3, n_init_pts = 10,
+                                     subsample = 1,
+                                     eigval_quotient = 1e8,
+                                     min_eigval = 1e-5)

-This method is a fun twist on classic gridsearch: we only need *one* pass over the dataset to acquire *hundreds* of gridpoints along the first two hyperparameters, so that we can acquire hundreds of times more gridpoints than there are passes over the dataset. ``n_gridpoints`` determines how many gridpoints we have along the third, kernel-specific hyperparameter.
+This method is a fun twist on Bayesian optimization: we only need *one* pass over the dataset to acquire *hundreds* of gridpoints along the first two hyperparameters, so that the Bayesian optimization piece only runs along the third kernel-specific hyperparameter.
+This method is a little "finicky", in that small shifts in things like the optimization boundaries can cause small shifts in the location of the solution that is ultimately obtained.
-Usually for initial tuning 25 - 30 is fine.
-This number corresponds to the number of passes over the data, each of which involves a matrix decomposition.
-The matrix decomposition is the main factor limiting scalability with number of random features for this method; anything much larger than 4000 training_rffs will be quite slow on GPU (on CPU, 4000 is probably far too many already).
+This arises from the stochastic nature of the sampling procedure used in the Bayesian optimization and has negligible impact on performance.
+If this bothers you, we suggest using ``crude_grid`` or ``crude_lbfgs`` (both described below) instead.

+Notice that under ``scores``, this function returns a tuple of the kernel-specific hyperparameter values that were evaluated and the best score associated with each.
+Plotting this can sometimes be informative.

 If ``bounds`` is ``None``, for this and for all other marginal likelihood tuning functions, the kernel default hyperparameter boundaries are used.